globus/globus-compute/docs/endpoints/endpoints.rst

 Starting the Endpoint
 ---------------------

-After configuration, start the CEA instance with the ``start`` subcommand:
+After configuration, start the endpoint instance with the ``start`` subcommand:

 .. code-block:: console